Safe Use of Social Media and Telephone Support

 - Police Scotland - Keep Secure Online

-A the present time the Safeguarding Service is operating on the basis that telephone support is not regarded as regulated work as per the Protecting Vulnerable Groups (Scotland) Act 2007.
+A telephone support service open to all is not regarded as regulated work as per the Protecting Vulnerable Groups (Scotland) Act 2007.

 However, congregations offering a telephone support service must ensure that the person undertaking the task has the necessary skills, training and equipment to carry out their role.